ome/omero-documentation/developers/Omero/Server/SecuritySystem.rst

 :source:`GraphHolder.java <components/model/src/ome/model/internal/GraphHolder.java>`
     all model objects (implementations of IObject have a never-null GraphHolder instance available.
-This graph holder is responsible for various Omero & Hibernate internal processes.
+This graph holder is responsible for various OMERO & Hibernate internal processes.
 One of these is the exchange of Tokens.
 For the server, the existance of a special token within the GraphHolder? grants certain privileges to that IObject.
     This logic is encapsulated within the SecuritySystem.